VA00/SymbolicRegressionPackage/EML_toolkit/EmL_compiler/README.md

 EML[1,EML[EML[1,x],1]]

-Verify in Mathematica:
+Verify in Mathematica by back-substitution of the EML:

 EML[1, EML[EML[1, x], 1]] /.
 EML -> Function[{x, y}, Exp[x] - Log[y]]

-Expressions usually require heavy simplification.
-Try FullSimplify and specify real domain or range for x, use PowerExpand for quick check.
+Resulting expressions usually require heavy simplification.
+Try FullSimplify and specify real domain or range for x; use PowerExpand for quick check.